 These changes were originally due to come in from 6 April 2020 but a deferral was announced to 6 April 2021, in response to the spread of coronavirus, to help businesses and individuals.

 What will the IR35 rules change?

-Under the reforms, any business which is not a small company will be required to undertake an employment status assessment in respect of any of their contractors operating through their own intermediary, whether they work directly with the business or via an agency.
+Under the reforms, any business which is not a small company is now required to undertake an employment status assessment in respect of any of their contractors operating through their own intermediary, whether they work directly with the business or via an agency.
 Where it is concluded by the end user that IR35 applies, the fee payer (which may be the end user themselves or a recruitment agency or other third party paying the intermediary) will become responsible for accounting for and paying the related tax and NIC, including the additional cost of employer’s NIC, to HMRC.

 The Government have confirmed that they intend to use the definition in the Companies Act 2006 to determine whether a business is a small company.
 Under current legislation, this is broadly a business that has two or more of the following features:

 - a balance sheet total of £5.1m or less; or

 The rules can, however, be more complex than this where the business is a subsidiary, part of a group, or associated with another company.
 Unincorporated entities, such as partnerships, are subject to a simplified test based on whether their turnover for a calendar year exceeds £10.2m.

 - where the worker personally performs or is under an obligation to personally perform services for a business and certain conditions of liability are met;

 - to medium and large businesses (as well as the public sector), who are the end user of the worker’s services;

 - fee payers if different, regardless of size (for example, a recruitment agency or small company providing labour); and